Multiplexion

 Samples submitted are run in even calendar weeks, with results emailed usually by end of the week.

-• Customers from Heidelberg should drop off samples in the building INF242 between 10AM and 12AM on Monday for inclusion in that week's processing schedule.
+• Customers from Heidelberg can drop off samples in the building INF242 between 9 AM and 12 AM each Friday.

 How to cite the service?